 dog

-A summary.
-Itertools functions are powerful.
-A key is advantage is universality: you do not need to write them for each program.
-Instead you can use these functions in many programs.
+Itertools functions are powerful, and we do not need to write them for each program.
+Instead we can use these functions in many programs.